ywen407/books-futures-explained/src/6_future_example.md

 Rust provides a way for the Reactor and Executor to communicate through the `Waker`.
 The reactor stores this `Waker` and calls `Waker::wake()` on it once a `Future` has resolved and should be polled again.

+> Notice that this chapter has a bonus section called [A  Proper Way to Park our Thread](./6_future_example.md#bonus-section---a-proper-way-to-park-our-thread) which shows how to avoid `thread::park`.

 **Our Executor will look like this:**

 ```rust, noplaypen, ignore